Chinese New Year

 Global Chinese New Year Parties

-- Performances of dragon and lion dances,
+• Performances of dragon and lion dances, Hosting cultural expos, Fireworks display, Traditional routines, Cultural Significance

 Cultural Symbolism

-Interesting Facts about Chinese New Year
+Interesting Facts about the Chinese New Year

-The snake is expected to focus on self-reflection, adaptability and change during the year of the snake.
-Born in this year’s year (1929, 1941, 1953, 1965, 1977, 1989, 2001, 2013), they are described to be the signs of snake intelligence, attraction and willpower, which 2025 is special for them to produce happiness years in shape.
+The snake is expected to focus on self-reflection, adaptability, and change during the year of the snake.
+Born in this year (1929, 1941, 1953, 1965, 1977, 1989, 2001, 2013), snakes are described as signs of snake intelligence, attraction, and willpower, which makes 2025 special for them to produce happiness years in shape.

 Conclusion